rohithgollapalli/vertext_ai-Fastapi/README.md

 4. **Configure Google Cloud credentials**
   - Place your  `service-account-key.json` in the project root.
--Important: Do NOT commit this file to GitHub.
+  - Important: Do NOT commit this file to GitHub.

 5. **Set up your database**
   - Update DATABASE_URL in `db.py` with your actual database credentials.